BJD demands MLA s apology for suicide attempt inside Assembly, BJP asks CM to express regret | Politics

 Patro had said outside the House on Saturday that the BJP MLA should tender an apology for commiting a mistake by attempting suicide in the House.
 He had also said that Panigrahi should apologise to bring back normalcy in the House.

-Monday was the second day that the ruling BJD, which has 113 members in the 137-seat House stalled the proceedings demanding that the BJP MP apologises for his act.
+Monday was the second day that the ruling BJD, which has 113 members in the 147-seat House stalled the proceedings demanding that the BJP MLA apologises for his act.

 Leader of Opposition P K Naik of BJP said there was no question of his party colleague apologising. ''Instead the chief minister should regret his government's failure to address the genuine problems faced by the farmers, who are not able to sell their paddy in mandis despite the government's assurance.